Jmcleodfoss/maven-javadoc-spellchecker/README.md

 * The [SpellCheckDoclet](http://www.softframeworks.com/etc/spellcheck/SpellCheckDoclet.html), from the [Soft Frame Works website](http://www.softframeworks.com/download/downloadFreeFile.php?file_name=spellCheckDoclet/SpellCheckDoclet.zip)

 ## Invoking as a separate pom file
+This is a quick and easy way to spell check a project with no dependencies.
 1. Copy spellcheck-pom.xml to your project directory, and
 2. Update the properties containing the paths to Jazzy, SpellCheckDoclet, your personal ignore words list, and any project-specific ignore words list
     * spchk.doclet.path: path-to-SpellCheckDoclet